Scientific Name

 Several subspecies are recognized.
 The best forms for food production are bushy plants up to 16 inches (40 cm) tall with an upright habit that keeps the branches out of the mud.

 Glasswort prefers fertile organic soil with ample nitrogen and regular watering.
-This species is little if at all, cultivated, and its exact requirements are not clearly understood.
-It is unknown if the plant will require periodic inundation by salty water to grow well.
+This species is little, if at all, cultivated, and its exact requirements are not clearly understood.
+It is unknown whether the plant requires periodic inundation with salty water to grow well.

-This plant can succeed in gardens if sown as soon as the seed is ripe in the fall in well-drained soil.
-However, it is a very variable plant both in size and the number of branches produced.
+This plant can thrive in gardens if sown as soon as the seeds are ripe in the fall, in well-drained soil.
+However, it is a highly variable plant, both in terms of size and the number of branches it produces.

 Uses